The Hanson House program is a Level III residential treatment facility, which can also serve as a Level II emergency shelter in certain circumstances.

 • Promote the child’s wellness, recovery, and resiliency

 • Help the child to develop and/or improve specific age-appropriate social behaviors

 • Develop and/or improve self-management skills that will support overall success

 • Help the child make better behavioral choices within their family, school, and community

 • Assisting the child in developing strategies for transitioning into adulthood, including planning for continued education or employment

 For Level III Clients

 • Youth must be age 10-17 to be admitted into program.
-Youth who turn 19 “age out”, and will not be allowed to stay in program.
+Youth who turn 18 will require a variance to stay in program.
 If needed, alternative placements will be recommended.

-• Youth must meet clinical criteria for severe mental illness based on a clinical assessment
+• Youth must meet clinical criteria for Serious Emotional Disturbance based on a clinical assessment

 • Youth in the custody of the State must be referred by their Case Manager or Probation Officer